bowman2001/perplex/README.md

 - card previews

 To achieve a balanced layout, some content snippets and meta-data parameters shouldn’t exceed a few reasonable limits.
-The theme helps with some checks and warnings.
-We can suppress these warnings separately in the project configuration.
+The theme helps with checks and warnings.
+We can change the limits and suppress all warnings separately in the project configuration.

 ### Color scheme

 The **light** and the **dark** mode follow the setting of the OS environment and their color-contrast complies with the WCGA standard.

-The color scheme is defined in a separate CSS file by custom properties and can be substituted with your own scheme.
+The default color scheme is defined in a separate CSS file and can be replaced with your own scheme.

 ### Navigation